Lee Stack: Early life

 Born in Darjeeling, India, Lee Stack was the son of the British Inspector-General of Police for Bengal.
-He was educated at Clifton College and Sandhurst Military Academy.
+He was educated at Clifton College and the Royal Military College, Sandhurst.

 Career

 After service with the British Army, Major Lee Stack was seconded to the Egyptian Army in 1899.
 In addition to regimental appointments he served as Military Secretary to General Sir Reginald Wingate.
 He received the Order of Osmanieh, third class, from the Khedive of Egypt in 1902.
 Stack left the army in 1910 but took up the position of Civil Secretary of the Sudan in 1913, based in Khartoum.
 On the outbreak of war in 1914 he was granted the temporary rank of lieutenant-colonel, and in 1917 that of major-general when he became Sirdar of the Egyptian Army, combining this appointment with that of Governor General of the Sudan.

 Assassination

-On 19 November 1924 Sir Lee Stack, accompanied by an aide de camp, was being driven from the Egyptian War Office in Cairo to his official residence.
-His car had halted in heavy traffic to give a tram car right of way when several Egyptian students grouped on the pavement fired a volley of revolver shots into the vehicle.
-Stack's driver (Frederick Hamilton March), although injured, was able to accelerate the car away from the scene of the shooting and reach the nearby residence of the British High Commissioner to Egypt.
-The Sirdar himself suffered wounds to the hand, stomach, and foot.
+On 19 November 1924, Sir Lee Stack, accompanied by an aide de camp, was being driven from the Egyptian War Office in Cairo to his official residence.
+His car had halted in heavy traffic to give a tram car right of way when several Egyptian students, grouped on the pavement, fired a volley of revolver shots into the vehicle.
+Stack's driver, Frederick Hamilton March, although injured, was able to accelerate the car away from the scene of the shooting and reach the nearby residence of the British High Commissioner to Egypt.
+Major-General Stack suffered wounds to the hand, stomach, and foot.
 He died the next day.